learning3d/assignment3/README.md

 ##  4. NeRF Extras (CHOOSE ONE!
 More than one is extra credit)

-###  4.1 View Dependence (10 pts)
+###  4.1 View Dependence (10 points)

 Add view dependence to your NeRF model!
 Specifically, make it so that emission can vary with viewing direction.
 You can read NeRF or other papers for how to do this effectively --- if you're not careful, your network may overfit to the training images.
 Discuss the trade-offs between increased view dependence and generalization quality.

 While you may use the lego scene to test your code, please employ the materials scene to show the results of your method on your webpage (experimental settings can be found in `nerf_materials.yaml` and `nerf_materials_highres.yaml`).

+If you haven't done so already, make sure to download and unzip the `nerf_materials` dataset as described in the setup section.

-###  4.2 Coarse/Fine Sampling (10 pts)
+###  4.2 Coarse/Fine Sampling (10 points)

 NeRF employs two networks: a coarse network and a fine network.
 During the coarse pass, it uses the coarse network to get an estimate of geometry, and during fine pass uses these geometry estimates for better point sampling for the fine network.
 Implement this strategy and discuss trade-offs (speed / quality).

-# B. Neural Surface Rendering
+# B. Neural Surface Rendering (50 points)

-##  5. Sphere Tracing (10pts)
+##  5. Sphere Tracing (10 points)

 In this part you will implement sphere tracing for rendering an SDF, and use this implementation to render a simple torus.
 You will need to implement the `sphere_tracing` function in `renderer.py`.
-This function should return two outpus: (`points, mask`), where the `points` Tensor indicates the intersection point for each ray with the surface, and `masks` is a boolean Tensor indicating which rays intersected the surface.
+This function should return two outputs: (`points, mask`), where the `points` Tensor indicates the intersection point for each ray with the surface, and `mask` is a boolean Tensor indicating which rays intersected the surface.

 You can run the code for part 5 with:
 ```bash